Pre-Approved Dependent Care Travel Costs

 • Reimbursements for prospective employees will be reported on IRS Form 1099-MISC.

-• Colleges and departments cannot cover tax withholdings.
+• Colleges and departments are not authorized to cover tax withholdings.

 Funding Guidelines